abduhafiz1993/Python-course/FileIO/README.md

 Up until this point, we have been reading CSV files.
 What if we want to write to a CSV file?
 To begin, let’s clean up our files a bit.
 First, delete the students.csv file by typing rm students.csv in the terminal window.
 This command will only work if you’re in the same folder as your students.csv file

+## Binary Files and PIL

+One more type of file that we will discuss today is a binary file.
+A binary file is simply a collection of ones and zeros.
+This type of file can store anything including, music and image data.
+There is a popular Python library called PIL that works well with image files.
+Animated GIFs are a popular type of image file that has many image files within it that are played in sequence over and over again, creating a simplistic animation or video effect.